What Does QSR Mean?

 What is a QSR?

 A QSR is official restaurant terminology for what others may call fast food.
-A quick-service restaurant usually shares one or more of these attributes:

 To truly understand the QSR meaning, think of dining concepts like McDonald’s and Burger King.
 In these establishments, meals cost around $5 a piece on average, with pizza chains charging slightly more.